 CBO does not expect its projection inaccuracies to display a negative or positive bias-otherwise it would change its projections.
 Accordingly, CBO assumed that the probability distribution of its projection inaccuracies was centered around a zero average.
-That assumption is not contradicted by the data.
+The data do not contradict that assumption.